-Long after the accident, in June 2013, the lawyer was arrested.
+In September 2012, lawyer Gurban Mamedov while driving had a car accident as a result of which a watchman in a car-parking had his leg broken.
+Long after the accident, the lawyer was arrested in June 2013.
 He was later sentenced to three years of imprisonment and released in December 2014.
-Many independent experts suggested that his arrest was politically motivated as he had represented clients in a number of political cases and was a vocal critic of the government.
+Many independent experts suggested that his arrest was politically motivated as he represented clients in a number of political cases and was a vocal critic of the government.